Biodiversity Net Gain FAQs - Frequently Asked Questions

 To what extent can you push back and reduce development footprint to enable the 10% on site rather than jump to a mixture on/off site in first place?

-Biodiversity Metric 4.0 incentivises habitat delivery on or close to the development site through a ‘Spatial Risk Multiplier’, which reduces the biodiversity value of habitats delivered further away from the development.
-It is recommended that the onsite first, then local offsite hierarchy is also included in local plan policy.
+The Biodiversity Metric incentivises habitat delivery on or close to the development site through a ‘Spatial Risk Multiplier’, which reduces the biodiversity value of habitats delivered further away from the development.

 Where a development cannot achieve BNG either wholly or partly onsite, then the developer can secure the unit shortfall by securing a bespoke site for net gain, or from appropriate sites on the local net gain habitat market from other landowners.
 These sites will need to meet the criteria of the biodiversity gain sites register (when available - see National biodiversity gain sites register below).
 If a shortfall in units required to achieve BNG remains, having explored the onsite and local offsite options, a developer can purchase statutory biodiversity credits from government as a last resort.